Cypress College LGBTQ+ Resources

 How do I change or correct my legal name?

-You must supply supporting legal documentation such as court documents, passport, California ID, California driver’s license, or marriage certificate, and submit the Personal Information Change Form, as well as a copy of a photo ID, to Admissions & Records (email@example.com).
+You must supply supporting legal documentation such as court documents, passport, California ID, California driver’s license, or marriage certificate, and submit the Personal Information Change Form.
 You can find more about how to change your legal name in the state of California on the California Courts website.

 How can I update my personal pronouns?